apache/gravitino/rfc/rfc-2/Entity-key-encoding-for-kv-store.md

 After we refer to snowflake schema and others (Hashdata and so on), KV storage is better than other kinds of storage compared to relational databases.

-According to our previous design, Matadata in gravitino will be originzed as the following structure
+According to our previous design, Metadata in gravitino will be organized as the following structure
 ![mc](../rfc-1/schema-overview.png)

 According to the picture above, Metadata in gravitino can be divided into multiple layers which is a little bit like a file directory structure.
 To implement this hierarchy, we can choose the following options to encode keys.